uon-language/specification/spec.md

 Both *JSON* and *UON* aim to be human readable data interchange formats. *UON* extends *JSON* capabilities and readability with:

 * More data types support
-* Allow no double quotes on mapping keys since they are promoted to a `keyword` type rather than `string`
+* Allowing for no double quotes on mapping keys since they are promoted to a `keyword` type rather than `string`
 * Validation schema by design inspired by JSON-Schema
-* Allow type coercion
+* Allowing for type coercion
-* Add support for comments
+* Support for comments
-* Add support for set, and ordered mapping
+* Support for set, and ordered mapping (`orderdict` in Python)

 #### Related to YAML

-*YAML* is very complete, it supports references (recursive references), comments, complex types, but its syntax lack of rigidity.
+*YAML* is very complete, it supports references (recursive references), comments, complex types, but its syntax lack rigidity.
 They are multiple way of writing a *YAML* which can be confusing to some people and hard to validate. *UON* extends some *YAML* capabilities by adding:

 * More data types support
 * Strict formatting closer to *JSON*